pq-code-package/mldsa-native/README.md

 and instructions that are commonly variable-time, thwarting most timing side channels.
 C code is hardened against compiler-introduced timing side channels through suitable barriers and constant-time patterns.

+Absence of secret-dependent branches, memory-access patterns and variable-latency instructions is also tested using `valgrind` with various combinations of compilers and compilation options.

 ## Design

 mldsa-native is split into a _frontend_ and two _backends_ for arithmetic and FIPS202 / SHA3.
 The frontend is fixed, written in C, and covers all routines that are not critical to performance.
-The backends are flexible, take care of performance-sensitive routines, and can be implemented in C or native code (assembly/intrinsics); see [mldsa/src/native/api.h](mldsa/src/native/api.h) for the arithmetic backend and [mldsa/src/fips202/native/api.h](mldsa/src/fips202/native/api.h) for the FIPS-202 backend. mldsa-native currently offers backends for C, AArch64, and x86_64 - if you'd like contribute new backends, please reach out or just open a PR.
+The backends are flexible, take care of performance-sensitive routines, and can be implemented in C or native code (assembly/intrinsics); see [mldsa/src/native/api.h](mldsa/src/native/api.h) for the arithmetic backend and [mldsa/src/fips202/native/api.h](mldsa/src/fips202/native/api.h) for the FIPS-202 backend.

+mldsa-native currently offers the following backends:

+* Default portable C backend
+* 64-bit Arm backend (using Neon)
+* 64-bit Intel/AMD backend (using AVX2)

+If you'd like contribute new backends, please reach out!

 ## ACVP Testing